 One way of breaking down the architecture of modern-day applications is to consider them as a 3-tier architecture.
 This comprises 3 layers, namely the presentation layer, the business logic layer, and the database layer.

-The user interface or the screen from which the user interacts with the underlying program represents the presentation layer.
+Modern-day applications typically consist of a 3-tier architecture, with the presentation layer, business logic layer, and database layer.
+To ensure that the presentation layer provides a seamless user experience, businesses often rely on Front End Development Services and Frontend Development Services providers who specialize in developing responsive and visually appealing user interfaces.
 The front-end testing is largely performed on the presentation layer.
 In a typical web application, front-end testing would involve testing the functionality, usability, and performance using a variety of testing strategies and validation checks.
 In a client-server architecture, the front-end testing is done on the client side of the application.

 The back-end testing is done in the business layer and the database in this 3-tier architecture.
 Or on the server side of the application in a client-server architecture.
 The business layer encompasses the business logic of the application, so back-end testing would involve checking for serious issues in the logic of the programs like the potential for corrupted data, loss of data and warped working of business rules.